OnePlus Buds 4

 Main Differences

-• Wingtips are not included with OnePlus Buds 4 but are included with Samsung Galaxy Buds Core.
+• Wingtips are included with Samsung Galaxy Buds Core but not with OnePlus Buds 4.

 • Battery life is 11 hours on OnePlus Buds 4 and 8 hours on Samsung Galaxy Buds Core.

-• Battery life of charging case is 34 hours on OnePlus Buds 4 and 27 hours on Samsung Galaxy Buds Core.
+• Battery life of the charging case is 34 hours on OnePlus Buds 4 and 27 hours on Samsung Galaxy Buds Core.

 • Battery power is 62 mAh on OnePlus Buds 4 and 65 mAh on Samsung Galaxy Buds Core.

-• The ability to read notifications is available on Samsung Galaxy Buds Core but not available on OnePlus Buds 4.
+• The ability to read notifications is available on Samsung Galaxy Buds Core but not on OnePlus Buds 4.

 Specs Comparison